A Guide: How To Prepare Your Home For Coronavirus

 The science on whether it's helpful to wear a face mask out in public is really, really mixed, as we've reported in depth.
 (For starters, it depends on what kind of mask you are wearing and whether you use it correctly.)

-Some infectious disease experts are reluctant to recommend that people wear masks as a preventive measure because they can provide a false sense of community.
+Some infectious disease experts are reluctant to recommend that people wear masks as a preventive measure because they can provide a false sense of security.

-What experts do agree on is that wearing a mask is a good idea if you are sick, so you can reduce the chances that you'll infect others – whether it's family members at home or people at the doctor's office if you go in to be seen.
-Perl says that wearing a mask when sick is especially a good idea if you live with someone whose immune system is compromised or elderly – since people in their 60s and older seem to be the most vulnerable to COVID-19.
+What experts do agree on is that wearing a mask is a good idea if you are sick, so you can reduce the chances that you'll infect others, whether it's family members at home or people at the doctor's office if you go in to be seen.
+Perl says that wearing a mask when sick is especially a good idea if you live with someone whose immune system is compromised or who's elderly, since people in their 60s and above seem to be the most vulnerable to COVID-19.

-There's some research to suggest that wearing a mask can help protect you if you're caring for a sick family member, but only if you wear it all the time in the presence of the sick person and if you are careful not to touch the front of it, which could be contaminated with pathogens.
+Some research suggests that wearing a mask can help protect you if you're caring for a sick family member, but only if you wear it all the time in the presence of the sick person and if you are careful not to touch the front of it, which could be contaminated with pathogens.

 What to do about work — and telecommuting?